drcjt/CSharp-80/README.md

 * Snake game is using bespoke graphics on the TRS-80 implemented via the System.Graphics.SetPixel api.
 * Performance is okay - snake is quite playable.
 Lots of scope for improvement here
 * No object allocation yet - arrays can be done but only by using stackalloc
+* On stack structs work including as return arguments
+* Lots of IL opcodes not implemented yet

 ## Demos